 Yes, darling readers, it is indeed that time once again when all navel-gazing pundits whip up their Top 10 or Best Of lists for the year that is quickly passing.
 Let’s do that too here on The Nag.

-But first, I want to say Happy New Year to all my readers, and especially to those of you:
+But first, I want to say Happy New Year to all my blog visitors, and especially to those of you:

-who take the time to leave your astute, challenging or sometimes downright funny comments here – I love reading your feedback!
+- who take the time to leave your astute, challenging or sometimes downright hilarious comments here – I love reading your feedback!

 - who follow The Nag via RSS feed, Twitter, or email subscriptions (you too can do this just by clicking the appropriate Follow The Nag buttons on the right sidebar of the homepage).
 I sincerely appreciate your company here.

 Now here’s that Top 10 List of the most widely read Nags for 2013: Continue reading